Skip to content

 Lesson

-See Cumulative Patches and Atomic Replace for the full description of the func_stack and atomic replace mechanics, and KLP Consistency Model for details on the per-task transition state machine.
+See Cumulative Patches and Atomic Replace for the full description of the func_stack, the nop funcs, and the atomic replace flow.

 Further reading